 The STK-5S has the highest quantity of hardpoints, combined with missile heat and energy range quirks, making it the current best Stalker.
 It also has dual AMS.
 If you only get one Stalker, choose this one.

 Note: this is the only Stalker to come stock with an XL engine, making it the most expensive variant.
-Do NOT run an XL engine on a Stalker - it will make you a walking phallic coffin.
-Also the stock XL255 is a useful engine for some light and medium mechs, so don't sell it.
+Do NOT run an XL engine on a Stalker, you will die and it will hurt the whole time you are dying.
+Also the stock XL255 is a very useful engine for some light and medium mechs, so don't sell it, recycle!

 High burst, general purpose, easy to use.
 Remember that the MRMs require lead time and the MLs do not, so don't fire them together against moving targets.
 An ECM version is available on the STK-3Fb.